RyanFabrick/ML-CV-Surf-Reporter/README.md

 ## Overview

 *Surf Reporter* is a full-stack web application designed to enhance surf monitoring through real-time buoy data metrics combined with computer vision and machine learning.
-The system processes HLS (Live HTTP Streaming) video from surf cameras worldwide, detects surfers using a custom-trained machine learning model, and integrates real-time wave data from CDIP (Coastal Data Information Program) buoys to provide comprehensive surf and wave conditions for users.
+The system processes HLS (HTTP Live Streaming) video from surf cameras worldwide, detects surfers using a custom-trained machine learning model, and integrates real-time wave data from CDIP (Coastal Data Information Program) buoys to provide comprehensive surf and wave conditions for users.

 ## Why Did I Build This?